fstrnad/geoutils/README.md

 ## Contributing

 Any feedback is very welcome.
-Useful extensions are as well very much appreciated.
+Useful extension proposals are very much appreciated as well.